 - Vermont Department of Mental Health This department seeks to improve the mental health and well-being of Vermonters.
 Through this site, counselors and counseling students can learn about events, healthcare providers, and the overall state of mental health in Vermont.

-- Vermont Mental Health Counselors Association The Vermont Mental Health Counselors Association is the state's chapter of the American Mental Health Counselors Association.
+- Vermont Mental Health Counselors Association VTMHCA is the state's chapter of the American Mental Health Counselors Association.
 The group advocates on behalf of Vermont's licensed counselors, hosts continuing education and professional development workshops, and publishes newsletters about field developments.
 The organization also provides free ethics advice to members.

-- American Counseling Association Founded in 1932, the American Counseling Association supports mental health professionals in the U.S. through advocacy and professional development opportunities.
+- American Counseling Association Founded in 1932, ACA supports mental health professionals in the U.S. through advocacy and professional development opportunities.
 The association also promotes ethical standards and culturally inclusive practices within the counseling field.
 Members gain access to a job center, an annual conference, and free online courses.

-- Vermont Psychological Association The Vermont affiliate of the American Psychological Association serves as one of the main professional organizations for psychologists and other mental health professionals in the state.
-Founded in 1950, the association strives to support the advancement of psychology in Vermont and to improve the mental health and well-being of Vermonters.
+- Vermont Psychological Association The Vermont affiliate of the American Psychological Association is one of the main professional organizations for psychologists and other mental health professionals in the state.
+Founded in 1950, the association strives to support the advancement of psychology in Vermont and improve the mental health and well-being of Vermonters.